olg/casserole/README.md

 Requirements
 ------------

-* Mac OS X 10.5
-* A Chef Server installation somewhere (0.6.2 only)
+Mac OS X 10.5 and a Chef Server installation somewhere (0.6.2 only)

 Building from Source
 --------------------